-Meet Captain Dave
+Meet Captain Dave Gugliotti

-I was a smart kid just underachieving as I was told.
+I was a smart kid, just underachieving as I was told.
 Back then they did not know what to do with kids that have ADHD!
 I always thought that I could design and build my own boat just by studying the construction and design of them sitting at the docks.
 I figured that I could come up with the money for the wood and other things I would need to build a boat.
 However, as a kid how was I going to pay for the radar?
 So every year I would ask for radar for Christmas.
 As one would think I never got my radar and I never built the boat, but that did not stop my fascination with boats and boating.
 The Titanic captivated my attention long enough to read a book or two.
 The year was 1912, in the North Atlantic on an ill-fated maiden voyage from England to New York.
 It was a marvel of technology at the time and just made me more intrigued by ships and the sea.

 Both my grandfathers were in WW2 and were tool and die makers at a factory in Connecticut all their lives.
 I think that is where I got my knack and understanding of tools, machine, and the mind to look at something and just know how it works.
 That being said I also could not resist myself from ripping it apart to find out exactly how it worked.
 I thought “if someone can build it then I can fix it”, now, I can’t spell my own name but, I can fix or build you anything you want.
 This philosophy lends itself well to boating, everything breaks on a boat and I mean everything (this is foreshadowing for my first boat so … keep reading)

-When I was old enough I would go to the lake and use, borrowed and steal my uncles 18ft Hobie Cat with my twin brother.
+When I was old enough I would go to the lake and use, borrow, and steal my uncles 18ft Hobie Cat with my twin brother.
 This was where I really got my first taste of boating.
 Rig the mast, hoist the sails and off we would go.
-Free, free from any limitations, no direction (of course ADHD) no one to guide you.
+Free from any limitations, no direction (of course ADHD), no one to guide you.
 Just you and the wind and the water, until we riffed the sails till the boat capsized.
 We would laugh and do it all over again!
 What the hell was my family thinking letting two idiots out on the water alone at like 13 years old!
 I really can’t believe I’m still alive for many reasons.

 I actually made it to college and found myself excelling with not much effort.
 By this time I have already owned a few different business.
 In college, I owned a lighting and sound company that I had started in High school.
 This afforded me a lot of money from doing gigs at all the local bars and frat parties.
 I even had my own pager and cell phone at the time.
 Ya, I was living good!
 During college, my twin and I started a landscaping business that did quite well.
 After college, I bought him out and grew the business to a full construction company.
 By my senior year, I had enough money to fulfill my dream of being broke the rest of my life so I bought my first boat.
 Why not, I had just turned 21, seemed like a good thing to do before I graduated College.